This is a rehash of an article first published in 2012, but it’s still relevant today

 - Responses are received from interested parties.

 Business Classification Schemes are one of the foundation taxonomies used by organisations.
 They are very stable as the functions and activities of a business don’t change much over time.
-This stability is one of the major reasons why the BCS model was adopted as a standard for classifying records – it stays consistent despite constant organizational change.
+This stability is one of the major reasons why the BCS model was adopted as a standard for classifying records – it stays consistent despite constant organisational change.

 - Position descriptions (roles) can be mapped to the BCS